19 Aug 2023

 Authors, program committee members, and reviewers must follow the IACR Policy on Conflicts of Interest, available from https://www.iacr.org/docs/.

-In particular, the authors of each submission are asked during the submission process to identify all members of the Program Committee who have a conflict of interest (COI) with the submission.
-A reviewer and an author have an automatic COI if:
+In particular, the authors of each submission are asked during the submission process to identify all members of the Program Committee who have an automatic conflict of interest (COI) with the submission.
+A reviewer1 has an automatic COI with an author if:

-COIs are not restricted to automatic ones and other COIs naturally arise.
+COIs are not restricted to automatic ones, others being possible.
 COIs beyond automatic COIs could involve financial, intellectual, or personal interests.
 Examples include closely related technical work, cooperation in the form of joint projects or grant applications, business relationships, close personal friendships, instances of personal enmity.
-Full transparency is of utmost importance, authors and reviewers must disclose to the program chairs any circumstances that they think may create bias, even if it does not raise to the level of a COI.
-The program chairs will decide if such circumstances should be treated as a COI.
+Full transparency is of utmost importance, authors and reviewers must disclose to the chairs or editor any circumstances that they think may create bias, even if it does not raise to the level of a COI.
+The editor or program chair will decide if such circumstances should be treated as a COI.